nimakam/nimakam-notes/stable-coin/papers/v0.1/business-whitepaper.md

 ## Implicit assumptions

 - **Blockchain technology disrupting finance** - Progressive digitization and decentralization of financial assets and processes through use of blockchain technology will increase the efficiency of building and operating financial systems by orders of magnitude.
-- **Collateral-backed stable-coins** - Best known (state of the art) method for creating a blockchain stable coin is through using digital assets as collateral on a smart contract.
+- **Collateral-backed stablecoins** - Best known (state of the art) method for creating a blockchain stable coin is through using digital assets as collateral on a smart contract.

 ## Product basics